thepeerstack/thepeer-react-native/README.md

 npm install thepeer-react-native
 ```

-Also, install `react-native-webview` because it's a dependency for this package.
+You need to install `react-native-webview` if you don't have it installed.
+It's a dependency for this package.
 Here's a [link](https://github.com/react-native-webview/react-native-webview) to their docs.

 ## Usage